 Her classic styled knickers were made of a white stretchy nylon with an elasticated waist and the leg holes trimmed with the same white lace.
 Her French knickers were made of the same pastel blue nylon as her bra, they were shorter cut than the 1979 version.
 They also had an elasticated waist and the leg holes were also trimmed with the matching white lace.
 To complete the outfit there was a pair of white one-strap sandals trimmed with pastel blue plush fabric.

 We do know of a variation to this outfit in that it has been found with two different sorts of half-slip.
 The first is the same as the trade catalogue.
 It is a calf-length slip and just above the knee an additional tier of netting has been stitched to the hem giving it a wider bell shape at the bottom.
 The white lace trim decorates this seam.
 This half-slip has a square-shaped sewn-on metal snap-fastener.
 The second slip is shorter just reaching to the knee, it is again A-line in shape but it does not have the additional tier.
 The decorative lace is merely stitched around the skirt about an inch above the bottom hem.
 This half-slip has a round-shaped sewn-on metal snap-fastener.
-We don't know whether these differences can be explained by one being Pedigree and the other Schuco as we know this outfit was packaged under both brands but we don't have them Mint in Packet.
+We don't know whether these differences can be explained by one being Pedigree and the other Schuco as we know this outfit was packaged under both brands, or by one being the 1980 and the other being the 1981 version.
 Or, are we looking at cost costing here?
 Or perhaps simple manufacturing differences given that the different snap-fasteners might indicate different production runs or production at two different factories.
 Whatever the reason it makes for another nice variation to find.

 Sindy's customary riding outfit was updated.
 Again it had a pair of stretch-nylon jodhpurs with inside knee pads.
 This year they were made of a pale beige nylon with soft brown brushed-nylon knee pads and white elasticated stirrups.
 They had a sewn-on waistband made of the same beige fabric, a fly opening and they fastened with one sewn-on metal snap fastener.
 Sindy's top was a navy blue stretch nylon jumper decorated with a horseshoe printed in white on the left breast.
 It had a deep V-neck and the neckline, cuffs and waistband were finished with same navy blue nylon.
 It fastened at the back of the neck with one sewn-on metal snap fastener.
 This outfit came with beige nylon shaped cravat which could be tucked neatly into her V-shaped jumper, a pair of Sindy's black plastic high-heeled riding boots and a long black plastic riding crop.